ltrudu/DataWedgeBarcodeHighlightingSample/README.md

 # DataWedgeBarcodeHighlightingSample

-*This application is intended for demonstration purposes only.
-It is provided as-is without guarantee or warranty and may be modified to suit individual needs.*
+*This application is intended for demonstration purposes only.*

-See License.md for licensing.
+*It is provided as-is without guarantee or warranty and may be modified to suit individual needs.*

 =========================================================

 This sample demonstrate how to highlight barcodes using Datawedge API.